jaburke166/deepgpet/README.md

 To get a local copy up and running follow these steps.

-1. Clone the repo via `git clone https://github.com/jaburke166/deepgpet.git`.
+1. Clone the DeepGPET repository via `git clone https://github.com/jaburke166/deepgpet.git`.

+2. Follow the instructions [here](https://docs.anaconda.com/free/miniconda/miniconda-install/) to download Miniconda3 for your desired operating system.

-2. Copy the commands into your anaconda prompt found in `install.txt`.
+3. Copy the commands into your anaconda prompt found in `install.txt` to create your own environment in Miniconda.
-    - Note if you have a GPU running locally to use DeepGPET, line 2 should be `conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia`
+    - Note if you have a GPU running locally to use DeepGPET, line 2 should read `pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu121`

+4. Copy the `conda.pth` file into your python environments `site-packages` directory, commonly found at `path\to\miniconda3\envs\choroid-analysis\Lib\site-packages`
+    - Change the file paths in `conda.pth` the absolute file paths that link to the DeepGPET Github repository.
+    - This means your conda environment `choroid-analysis` now has access to the files in the DeepGPET.

+5. Launch notebooks using `jupyter notebook` or jupyter labs using `jupyter lab`

+Done!
+You have successfully set up the software to analyse the choroid in OCT B-scans!

 ### Minimal example